vivekd16/agentic/docs/Debugging.md

 Debug level set to: tools,llm
 ```

+You can also set the debug level via the `AGENTIC_DEBUG` env var:

+    export AGENTIC_DEBUG=tools

 **Switching models**

 Use `.model <model>` to temporarily change the active model of the current agent: